-B2B sales and marketing success depends heavily on data.
+B2B sales and marketing success depend heavily on data.
 However, it is not enough to use the data only for reaching your prospects.
-Every good marketer and sales professional knows the potential value of B2B data and its power to help achieve comprehensive business objectives.
+Every good marketer and sales professional knows the potential value of B2B Intent data and its power to help achieve comprehensive business objectives.
 A good understanding of the customer needs armed with data intelligence will not only give a competitive edge, but it will also help you build a strong and consistent pipeline for the sales team to take over.

 However, only a few marketers and sales professionals know how to make smart use of the data to truly take advantage of the vast array of customer insights it offers.
 And one of the most important types of data for driving sales and marketing insights is Intent Data.